conflabs/wcia-analytes-tool/README.md

-# wcia analytes maintainence tool
+# wcia-analytes-tool
-Consumes OpenTHC Lab Metrics and produces a flexible json object for use in WA State interop.
+Consumes OpenTHC Lab Metrics and WCIA Analytes, and produces diff objects and docs for use in WA State interop.

 ----------------------------------------